privacy-scaling-explorations/DefinitelySetup/ceremonies/README.md

                 * "st1"
                 * "sc1"
     - artifacts - an object with the storage path to the r1cs and wasm on s3
-        - bucket - a string with the bucket name
-        - region - the AWS region where the bucket live
-        - r1csStoragePath - a string with the r1cs storage path e.g. "test-ceremony/circuit.r1cs"
+        - r1csStoragePath - a string with the r1cs storage path on S3 e.g. "https://test-ceremony.region.amazonaws.com/circuit.r1cs"
-        - wasmStoragePath - a string with the wasm storage path e.g. "test-ceremony/circuit.wasm"
+        - wasmStoragePath - a string with the wasm storage path on s3 e.g. "https://test-ceremony.region.amazonaws.com/circuit.wasm"
     - name - a string with the circuit name
     - dynamicThreshold - if selected dynamic timeout please enter the threshold here as a number
     - fixedTimeWindow - if selected fixed timeout please enter the time window here as a number